ITVRoC/espeleo/README.md

 ---------------------------------------------------------
 # INSTALL ON ESPELEO

-All packages installed on EspeleoRobo's embedded computer.
+Packages for EspeleoRobo's embedded computer.

 ## FOR LOCOMOTION